OOD detection: softmax

 • Build a foundation for understanding more advanced output-based OOD detection methods, such as energy-based detection.

 Softmax-based methods are among the most widely used techniques for out-of-distribution (OOD) detection, leveraging the probabilistic outputs of a model to differentiate between in-distribution (ID) and OOD data.
 These methods are inherently tied to models employing a softmax activation function in their final layer, such as logistic regression or neural networks with a classification output layer.
-Softmax produces a normalized probability distribution across the classes, which can then be thresholded to identify OOD instances.

 In this lesson, we will train a logistic regression model to classify images from the Fashion MNIST dataset and explore how its softmax outputs can signal whether a given input belongs to the ID classes (e.g., T-shirts or pants) or is OOD (e.g., sandals).
 While softmax is most naturally applied in models with a logistic activation, alternative approaches, such as applying softmax-like operations post hoc to models with different architectures, are occasionally used.
-However, these alternatives are less common and may require additional considerations, such as recalibrating the output scores.
+However, these alternatives are less common and may require additional considerations.
+By focusing on logistic regression, we aim to illustrate the fundamental principles of softmax-based OOD detection in a simple and interpretable context before extending these ideas to more complex architectures.

 Prepare the ID (train and test) and OOD data